mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/index.md

 # Overview

 System Monitor is a software application for interfacing with Electronic Control Units (ECUs) and related systems.
 It supports trackside support, unit optimisation, dyno testing, development, and production.
-The application is optimised for TAGtronic systems but can be adapted for third-party controllers with hardware modifications.
+The application is optimised for Motion Applied systems but can be adapted for third-party controllers with hardware modifications.

 ## Key Features